pkoretic/HeliVolt/README.md

 # HeliVolt
-Classic helicopter game clone using Voltair looks
+Classic helicopter game clone using [VoltAir](https://github.com/google/VoltAir) looks and assets.

+This is example game made in pure QML.

+All logic is for simplicity held in src/main.qml.